HerRei/mockup/README.md

-# JS Pacman Clone
+# JS Mockup-Gameversion for Testing
-A simple Pac-Man implementation using HTML5 Canvas and Vanilla JS.
+A simple Game implementation using HTML5 Canvas and Vanilla JS.

 I built this as a mockup for cs108 at unibasel to get an Idea if the game idea of our team is playable. i mainly used these rescources: cs50web that i took and got familiar with js and css